S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 • Amazon S3 bucket can store a virtually unlimited number of bytes

-• Amazon S3 allows you to store any number of objects (files) in a single bucket, and Amazon S3 will automatically manage scaling and distributing redundant copies of your information to other servers in other locations in the same region, all using Amazon’s high-performance infrastructure.
+• Amazon S3 allows you to store any number of objects (files) in a single bucket, and Amazon S3 will automatically manage scaling and distributing redundant copies of your information across multiple AZs in the same region, all using Amazon’s high-performance infrastructure.

 Interfaces